fuwaflow/website/content/blog/simracing.md

 Performance isn't an issue, my FPS is always above 60, sometimes above 150—depending on the circumstances, with my GTX 1660—which is getting quite dated at this point—being 6 years old.

 ### Mods
-I haven't tested out Content Manager for Assetto Corsa yet, but I have seen guides on how to get it working and they seem pretty simple.
+~~I haven't tested out Content Manager for Assetto Corsa yet, but I have seen guides on how to get it working and they seem pretty simple.~~ I have also tried out Content Manager using [this guide](https://github.com/sihawido/assettocorsa-linux-setup/) and it works mostly without issues.
+It can sometimes crash, and the font rendering is sub-optimal, but these are minor problems.

 ## To answer the question in the title